reeshuffled/reeshuffled.github.io/_posts/2023-05-09-Libraries-And-Starting-My-Own.md

 ---
-layout: writing
+layout: article
+categories: Articles
+tags: ["Reading"]
 title: "Libraries and Starting My Own?"
-categories: Writing
-tags: Reading
-permalink: /writing/libraries
+slug: libraries
 description: "A look at how libraries and librarians have shaped my life, and how I want to stay connected with them."
 ---